thunderclap-io/thunderclap-io.github.io/index.md

 We disclosed these vulnerabilities to vendors in 2016 and have worked with them as they developed fixes.

-In MacOS 10.12.4 and later, Apple addressed the specific network card vulnerability we used to achieve a root shell.
+In macOS 10.12.4 and later, Apple addressed the specific network card vulnerability we used to achieve a root shell.
 However the general scope of our work still applies; in particular that Thunderbolt devices have access to all network traffic and sometimes keystrokes and framebuffer data.

 Microsoft have enabled support for the IOMMU for Thunderbolt devices in Windows 10 version 1803, which shipped in 2018.
 Earlier hardware upgraded to 1803 requires a firmware update from the vendor.
 This brings them into line with the baseline for our work, however the more complex vulnerabilities we describe remain relevant.